nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 ### **Motor simulations**

-A $ 0.1 \ \mu F $ will be placed in parallel with the DC motors in order to reduce RF electromagnetic interference produced from the motor caused by the brushes causing current arcs.
+A $0.1 \ \mu F$ will be placed in parallel with the DC motors in order to reduce RF electromagnetic interference produced from the motor caused by the brushes causing current arcs.

 ![image](https://github.com/nathan-gardner/CapstoneRepo/blob/MarkBeech-MadisonKelly-signoff-Power/Documentation/Images/PowerSubsystem/Consumption_motor.png)